material-components/material-components-android/docs/components/BottomSheet.md

 </androidx.coordinatorlayout.widget.CoordinatorLayout>
 ```

-In this example, the bottom sheet is in fact the `FrameLayout`.
+In this example, the bottom sheet is the `FrameLayout`.

 ## Modal bottom sheet

 Modal bottom sheets present a set of choices while blocking interaction with the
 rest of the screen.
 They are an alternative to inline menus and simple dialogs
-on mobile, providing additional room for content, iconography, and actions.
+on mobile devices, providing additional room for content, iconography, and
+actions.

 `BottomSheetDialogFragment` is a thin layer on top of the regular support
 library Fragment that renders your fragment as a **modal bottom sheet**,
 fundamentally acting as a dialog.

-Modal bottom sheets render a shadow on the content below them to indicate that
+Modal bottom sheets render a shadow on the content below them, to indicate that
 they are modal.
-If the content outside of the dialog is tapped then the bottom
+If the content outside of the dialog is tapped, the bottom sheet
-sheet is dismissed.
-Modal bottom sheets can be dragged vertically and dismissed
+is dismissed.
+Modal bottom sheets can be dragged vertically and dismissed by
-by completely sliding them down.
+sliding them down completely.

 API and source code: